hapax/hapax.github.io/assets/mindjam.md

 cosmogonic musings. -->

-This Stoic "will to reality" seems radically different from Nietzche's infamous (and infamously misunderstood) "will to power".
+This Stoic "will to reality" seems radically different from Nietzche's infamous (and perhaps infamously misunderstood) "will to power".
 When co-opted by the Nazis, it was solely about power over others [<sup><a id="fnr.1" name="fnr.1" class="footref" href="#fn.1">1</a></sup>], but in
 *Thus Spake Zarathustra*, it is very obviously about power over the self, or "self-overcoming" as he would write elsewhere, an